Frequently Asked Questions

 Support: Yes, concatenation is supported for messages exceeding standard length limits.

-Message length rules: Standard SMS length of 160 characters for GSM-7 encoding, 70 characters for UCS-2 encoding.
+Message length rules: Standard SMS length is 160 characters for GSM-7 encoding, 70 characters for UCS-2 encoding.

 Encoding considerations: Both GSM-7 and UCS-2 encodings are supported, though support may vary by sender ID type.